Matryoshka Policy Gradient for Entropy-Regularized RL: Convergence and Global Optimality: Conclusion

-The simplicity of the framework and guarantees we have derived leave open many perspectives: \begin{itemize} \item We have not studied the rate of convergence of MPG; it would be interesting to understand how the fixed maximal horizon $n$ of MPG influences it, prescribing an optimal increasing schedule for $n$ in terms of the environment's parameters. \item We guaranteed global convergence of the ideal MPG update; we did not dwell on the stability of training with the estimate MPG update \eqref{eq: update cascade learning}. \item Additionally to MPG as defined in this paper, we expect to have nice theoretical properties of variations of MPG that are used for other PG algorithms.
-E.g. one can think of natural MPG, actor-critic MPG, path consistency MPG (see \cite{Nachum17} for the definition of the path consistency learning algorithm). \item We motivated the use of MPG with neural softmax policies by some theoretical, practical, and heuristic arguments; we believe that more can be said on the use of neural policies with MPG.

-\item How does the MPG framework compares to the standard max-entropy RL framework in terms of exploration, adversarial robustness, ...? \item We limited ourselves to a simple, trickless implementation of MPG for our numerical experiments, as a proof of concept.
-We expect to see better performances of MPG using standard RL tricks such as replay buffer, gradient clipping, etc. \end{itemize}
+\paragraph{Limitations.} The main limitations of our work are the following: (a) we have not studied the rate of convergence of MPG (typically more assumptions on the environment, the horizon, are needed), (b) we assumed that perfect gradient updates whereas in practice, one uses the estimate \eqref{eq: update cascade learning}, (c) as a theoretical paper, our numerical experiments are rather simple.
+We hope to address these limitations in future work, as well a other perspectives such as: \begin{itemize} \item Additionally to MPG as defined in this paper, we expect to have nice theoretical properties of variations of MPG that are used for other PG algorithms.
+E.g. one can think of natural MPG, actor-critic MPG, path consistency MPG (see \citet{Nachum17} for path consistency learning). \item We motivated the use of MPG with neural softmax policies by some theoretical, practical, and heuristic arguments; we believe that more can be said on the use of neural policies with MPG, in particular by studying the spectra of the NTK and the CK of neural networks along specific geodesics in the parametric space. \item How does the fixed-horizon max-entropy framework compares to the standard max-entropy RL framework in terms of exploration, adversarial robustness, sample efficiency, and so on? \end{itemize}